Seven Day Tour Scotland

 In the morning, continue on your tour by heading south on the main A82 through Glencoe - experience dramatic scenery here.
 Stop at the National Trust for Scotland's Glencoe Visitor Centre - to learn the history (about the infamous Massacre of Glencoe), geology and wildlife of this famous glen.
 There is a small cafe and gift shop at this centre.
 The Glencoe Folk Museum in the village of Glencoe is also interesting.

 Later, continue south via Rannoch Moor for Crianlarich and (pictured) Loch Lomond.
 For more information on the loch, follow that link.
-Overnight: Three stylish central hotels are Malmaison, Blythswood Square or Hotel Indigo.
-Also very central is the Z Hotel - we have stayed a few times - more quirky (as some rooms have no windows!) - but great value, friendly and clean.
+Later, continue south to Glasgow and overnight: Three stylish central hotels are Malmaison, Blythswood Square or Hotel Indigo.
+Also very central is the Z Hotel - we have stayed a few times - more quirky (as some rooms have no windows!) - but great value, friendly and clean (and your rate includes free cheese & wine in the evenings!).
 The best hotel in Glasgow's trendy west end (where you find more museums, the university and botanic gardens too) is One Devonshire Gardens.

 Seven Day Tour Scotland - Day 6